DA0-DA0/docs/docs/how-to-contribute.md

 :::warning

-DAO DAO's retroactive reward and contributor compensation systems are temporarily paused while we figure out our legal plans.
+DAO DAO's contributor compensation system is temporarily paused while we figure out our legal plans.
 For the time being, keep track of your contributions yourself.
 We fully intend on restarting our system in the near future.

 :::